 Step 2: How much money is available?

-Step 3: Who will you incentivize?
+Step 3: Who will you reward?

 Step 4: Which metrics do you need to hit?